CardoAI/django-economy-sectors/README.rst

     INSTALLED_APPS = [
         ...
-        'economy_sector_module',
+        'economy_sectors',
     ]

 2. Run ``python manage.py migrate`` to create the models.

-3. Run ``python manage.py load_initial_data`` to populate the database with the initial records.
+3. Run ``python manage.py load_standards_data`` to populate the database with the initial records.

-4. Run ``python manage.py load_relations_data`` to populate the database with the relationship between standards.
+4. Run ``python manage.py load_standards_relations`` to populate the database with the relationship between standards.